10 Legal Mistakes Landlords Should Avoid

 - Report the violation to a state building inspector

-Failing to make these significant repairs within a reasonable time of when they are requested can result in a lawsuit against the landlord.
+Landlords should make these significant repairs within a reasonable time of a request to avoid a lawsuit against them.

 Disregarding a Tenant's Right to Privacy

 A tenant always has a right to privacy.
-In most states, a landlord shouldn't enter a tenant's rental unit without first giving a minimum 24-hour written notice.
-A landlord can enter (after giving notice) when they:
+In most states, a landlord must give a minimum 24-hour written notice before entering a tenant's rental unit.
+A landlord can enter, with notice, to do one of the following:

-- Show the unit to a prospective tenant
+- Show the unit to a prospective new tenant

 - Inspect the property

-It is unnecessary to provide notice when an emergency occurs, such as a fire, burst pipe, medical emergency, or domestic violence situation.
-A landlord may also cooperate with legal authorities pursuant to a court-sanctioned warrant for entry into the rental premises.
+Notice is unnecessary during an emergency, such as a fire or burst pipe.
+A landlord may cooperate with legal authorities under a court-sanctioned warrant to enter the rental premises.

 Ignoring Eviction Rules